 - American Rescue Plan Advisory Committee

-The City of Grand Junction is beginning the process of determining how to utilize the State and Local Fiscal Recovery Funds (SLFRF) allocated to the City by the U.S. Treasury, as established in the American Rescue Plan Act (ARPA).
-These funds to states, counties and local governments are intended to provide support in responding to the economic and public health impacts of COVID-19 alongside efforts to contain impacts to communities, residents, and businesses.
+The City of Grand Junction was allocated $10.4 million in State and Local Fiscal Recovery Funds (SLFRF) by the U.S. Treasury, as established in the American Rescue Plan Act (ARPA).
+These funds are intended to provide support for states, counties and local governments in response to the economic and public health impacts of COVID-19 alongside efforts to contain impacts to communities, residents, and businesses.
 Treasury has determined Grand Junction’s portion of these funds to be approximately $10.4 million.
 The allowable uses of these funds are broad, as determined by the legislation and guidance from the U.S. Treasury.
 They include: